Panagis1980/SAP-BO-4.2-Web-API-client/README.md

 Also the Dataprovider connection name is exported for easily finding affected reports from changes.

 For 4.2 and above, I use /cmsquery url while for 4.1 I use /infostore.
 The Report list will be exported in Excel file if you have Microsoft Office installed.
-If not, the application will export automatically to CSV, readable by Excel directly wit ; as a delimiter.
+If not, the application will export automatically to CSV, readable by Excel directly with ";" as a delimiter.

-I hope you enjoy this application as I did in a huge project of report migration... :)
+I hope you enjoy this application as I did, in a huge project of report migration... :)

 Panagis !
 2018